caseyd03/HousingAssignment/README.md

 ### Part 1

 In `data.json`, a sample housing dataset has been provided.
-Each object in this data set acts as a person, containing important information like `Income`, `numberOfChildren`, and `disabilitySatus`.
+Each object in this data set acts as a person, containing important information like `Income`, `numberOfChildren`, and `disabledStatus`.
 Here is an example piece of data:

+`{
+    "Income": 17173,
+    "employmentStatus": "Unemployed",
+    "numberOfChildren": 3,
+    "disabledStatus": "None",
+    "Race": "Hispanic/Latino",
+    "Gender": "Female",
+    "veteranStatus": "No"
+}`